 Wandering around the historic center of Vienna often feels like travelling back in time to the great period of the Habsburg Empire, with its grand cafes or cultural legacy (both important parts of the Viennese identity).
 The central part of Vienna is a perfect example of urban planning over centuries, where everything was built in a harmony.
-Unfortunately, in 2017 the historic center of Vienna, became the endangered UNESCO site due to the projects to build two modern skyscrapers that would detract from the look and feel of the area.
+Unfortunately, in 2017 the historic center of Vienna became an endangered UNESCO site due to the project to build two modern skyscrapers that would detract from the look and feel of the area.

 Palace and Gardens of Schönbrunn